timkersch/deep-diffusion/README.md

 	* search - holds data generated from Camino Toolkit that is used to find appropriate simulation ranges.
 	Data in this directory is used to fit a kNN model.
 	* hpc/50000_scanned_voxels.Bfloat - A file with 50000 scanned voxels from the HPC dataset
+	* hpc/data.nii.gz - Not included in git repo, contains full diffusion MRI scan from HPC.
+Can be downloaded from HPC
 	* hpc.scheme - Schemefile for Camino Toolkit simulation (from HPC dataset)
 - models - Trained models are saved here
 	* model1 - The model that performed best during hyperparameter search